gabemorris12/mechanism/readme.md

    python -m venv .venv
    source .venv/bin/activate  # On Windows, use: .venv\Scripts\activate
    ```
-    What you should see after this point is a '''(.venv)''' at the beginning of your new terminal line
+    What you should see after this point is a `(.venv)` at the beginning of your new terminal line

 2. Install mechanism with notebook support:
    ```bash